-• keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome.
+- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a CPOMS.
+Options within the form include a body map, how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome.
+This also allows for reporting staff to be notified of outcomes. - ensures all historic pupil safeguarding and child protection records are kept securely in a locked location.
+All key notes and documents are uploaded to CPOMS as document copies. - ensures the records incorporate the wishes and views of the pupil.